OpenModelica/OpenModelica/doc/UsersGuide/source/packagemanager.rst

 invocation of omc), if the user's ``.openmodelica`` directory is empty the Modelica Standard Library will be installed automatically using this cached version.
 This happens when using OpenModelica for the first time, or if the contents of the ``.openmodelica`` directory have been deleted to get rid of all installed libraries.
 This automatic installation needs no Internet connection, so it also works behind firewalls or in set-ups with limited available bandwidth.
+Therefore, the Modelica
-It is then possible to install other libraries with the package manager, as explained previously.
+Standard Library is immediately available without the need of using the package manager explicitly.
+It is then possible to install and manage other libraries using the package manager, as explained previously.

 Package Management in OMEdit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^